baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

   - If the signer supports the standard used by request, the signer needs to parse the response and verify its success.
   - If the signer does not support the standard used by request, canisterValidation call should return success.

-If the validation failed in any of the steps above, ICRC-112 will return a `1003` for `Validation failed` error.
+If the validation failed in any of the steps above, either because the signer did not receive a resposne or because the validation failed, ICRC-112 will return a `1003` for `Validation failed` error.

 When there is a sequence logic in the ICRC-112 request, and the request uses a standard that the signer supports, the signer must implement the validation of the request.
 For example, with a ICRC-1 transfer request, the signer must decode the certificate included in the result.
 And if there is a block id in the decoded certificate, the signer can deem the request successfully complete.
 Same applies for other standards that the signer declared in ICRC-25 that it supports.
 The signer must parse the result and make a relevant validation check directly on the signer.
 This signer-side validation is done to facilitate speedy execution of batch transactions that use sequence logic.